slavesocieties/openai/next_steps.md

 Other possibilities:
 -incorporate IIIF manifests into workflow
--play around with the GUI some to figure out what level of detail is best for HTR
-    -in the short term I'm going to build this with lines since the model won't start making stuff up and we have good training data -however, in the long term this will not be the most cost-effective solution, so should eventually investigate if we can do this on the level of entries -assign unique identifiers for places
+-assign unique identifiers for places
     -pros: slightly easier to link data
     -cons: adds mostly unnecessary complexity to model instructions